AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Augustine declared that God had no kind purpose in punishing; that it would not be unjust to torment all souls forever; a few are saved to illustrate God\'s mercy.
+Augustine declared that God had no kind purpose in punishing; that it would not be unjust to torment all souls forever; a few are saved to illustrate God's mercy.
 The majority "are predestinated to eternal fire with the devil."
 He held, however, that all punishments beyond the grave are not endless.[^402]